 We have also created several documents that may further clarify this policy.

-- Satisfactory Academic Progress (SAP)/Academic Probation Warning - an overview (PDF)
+- Satisfactory Academic Progress (SAP)/Academic Progress Warning - an overview (PDF)

-- Student makes Dean's List but still receives "academic probation warning."
+- Student makes Dean's List but still receives "academic progress warning."
 (PDF)

-- Student makes Chancellor's List but still receives "academic probation warning."
+- Student makes Chancellor's List but still receives "academic progress warning."
 (PDF)

-- Student is in good academic standing but still receives "academic probation warning."
+- Student is in good academic standing but still receives "academic progress warning."
 (PDF)

-- Student is on academic probation but does not receive "academic probation warning."
+- Student is on academic probation but does not receive "academic progress warning."
 (PDF)